Sometimes when she screams

 In a growing tide of anger that threatens to overwhelm us both,

-Drowning us in this relationship where too close really IS too close,
+Where too close really IS too close,

 Where we really shouldn’t be doing these things to each other.